Wind & Snow

 (Compression Ring to Rafter Brackets)

 The first element in an engineered yurt, CORR Brackets strengthen the connection between the rafters and the compression ring and reduce the potential for rafter-twist.
-CORR Brackets are an exclusive Colorado Yurt option.
+CORR Brackets are an exclusive Colorado Yurt feature, and are included with every single yurt.

 Big Wind Package